BC faculty teach abroad

 We are excited to announce a research grant opportunity from the College of Arts and Sciences.
 The grant will provide funds to A&S faculty who teach a summer course abroad and are interested in extending their time in-country to conduct research.

-Faculty Resources: How to market your summer program
+Faculty Resources: How to market your OGE summer program to students

 While summer programs remain quite popular among BC students, high program costs and an increasing emphasis on summer internship experience necessitate diligent program promotion from faculty leaders, who are primarily responsible for recruiting student applicants.
 A few means of marketing faculty-led programs are highlighted below.